Skip to content

 Which French region is best for a destination countryside wedding?

-It depends on the experience.
-Nouvelle-Aquitaine (Bordeaux wine country) for terroir-led catering and serious food.
-Provence-Alpes-Côte d'Azur for warm-weather garden weddings and lavender season.
-Occitanie for southwestern multi-day all-inclusive formats.
-Pays de la Loire for turreted-formality and easy Paris reach.
-See our flagship France chateau guide for deeper regional comparison.
+It depends on the experience you want.
+Nouvelle-Aquitaine, Bordeaux wine country, for terroir-led food and serious wine; Provence-Alpes-Côte d'Azur for warm-weather gardens and lavender season; Occitanie for southwestern all-inclusive formats; and Pays de la Loire for turreted formality within easy reach of Paris.
+Our flagship château guide compares the regions in more depth.

 Are estate-bottle wines feasible at the wedding-table?